kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ::: info
 It is possible to prevent the generation of a default HTTP route by providing an empty array to the `http` property.
-By doing this, **the action will not be available through the HTTP protocol**.
+By doing this, the action will only be available through the HTTP protocol with the [JSON Query Endpoint](/core/2/guides/main-concepts/1-api#json-query-endpoint).
 :::

 ## Request Input